Idukki

 • VideoObject, customer videos, with the metadata that lets them be indexed and understood.

-Schema in isolation is not enough, it has to connect the UGC to the specific product entity, and it has to agree with what is actually on the visible page.
-A rating in the markup that does not match the rating on screen, or reviews not tied to the product they describe, is worse than no schema: it reads as a mismatch and can be discounted or penalised.
+Schema on its own is not enough.
+It has to bind the UGC to the specific product entity, and it has to agree with what a human sees on the page.
+A rating in the markup that does not match the rating on screen, or reviews not tied to the product they describe, is worse than shipping no schema at all: it reads as a mismatch, and a mismatch gets discounted or penalised.

 A checklist